h15200/notes/go.md

 ### package "strings"

-strings.Fields - takes a string and returns a slice of inidividual strings surrounded by 1 or more whitespace.
+strings.Fields - takes a string and returns a slice of individual strings surrounded by 1 or more whitespace.
 In other words, returns a slice of words from a sentence strings.Fields("Hello Patti Kilroy!") // returns ["Hello", "Patti", "Kilroy!"]

 ### package "io"